Getting Free

 Scintilla Centre works at the intersection of systems change, contemplative practice, and cultural transformation.
 We create learning spaces for changemakers developing the wisdom and capacities this time requires.

-Our programs integrate systems thinking with somatic wisdom, radical imagination, and relational practice, and we work with those who believe a more just & regenerative world is possible.
+Our programs integrate systems thinking with somatic wisdom, radical imagination, and relational practice, and we work with those who believe a more just, loving & regenerative world is possible.

 We believe transformation happens at multiple scales simultaneously, that inner work and outer work are inseparable, and that shifting culture requires understanding the paradigms we've inherited and consciously choosing to seed alternatives.